 Log on to Account B.

 Log on to the DataWorks console.
-In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose .
-On the page that appears, select the desired workspace from the drop-down list and click Go to Data Integration.
+In the top navigation bar, select the target region.
+In the left-side navigation pane, choose Data Integration > Data Integration.
+Select the target workspace and click Go to Data Integration.

 In the left-side navigation pane, click Data Source.
 On the Data Source List page, click Add Data Source.

-For Other Alibaba Cloud Account UID, enter the UID of Account A.
+ID of Another Alibaba Cloud Account: Enter the UID of Account A.

-For RAM Role Name For Authorization, enter the name of the RAM role that you have configured in Account A. For more information, see Cross-account authorization.
+Role Assigned to RAM User: Enter the RAM role name configured in Account A. For details, see Cross-account authorization.

-For Instance, select the ApsaraDB RDS for MySQL instance in the China (Hangzhou) region of Account A for which you have configured network connectivity.
+Instance: Select the ApsaraDB RDS for MySQL instance in Account A for which you configured network connectivity.

-For frequently asked questions about network connectivity, see Resource group operations and network connectivity.
+For frequently asked questions about network connectivity in DataWorks, see Resource group operations and network connectivity.